aschain/JOGL_Canvas_DC3D/README.md

 ### 3D --  JOGL makes it easier to render in 3D.

 Because OpenGL and graphics cards are geared towards 3D rendering, I also implemented a fairly simple 3d renderer for image stacks.
-Image stacks are rendered in 3d directly on the canvas, and you can zoom, and rotate but not translate or move the "camera".
+Image stacks are rendered in 3d directly on the canvas, and you can zoom, pan, and rotate but not translate or move the "camera".

 ## Installation
 Copy [JOGL_Canvas_DC3D](https://github.com/aschain/JOGL_Canvas_DC3D/releases/) to the plugins folder in your imagej1 / fiji directory.
 You must have the JOGL jars installed.
 They will be installed if you have the fiji Java-8 update site activated.
 If you can run **Plugins -> Utilities -> Debugging -> Test Java3D** then you are ok.